gazebosim/docs/dome/install_ubuntu_src.md

 sudo apt-get update
 ```

-The command below will install all dependencies in Ubuntu Focal:
+The command below will install all dependencies in Ubuntu Bionic or Focal:

 ```bash
 sudo apt-get install -y \